 School-Based Mental Health

-In partnership with the School District of Sarasota County and the Community Foundation of Sarasota County, the Florida Center provides mental health counseling services to students in 15 Sarasota County elementary schools.
+In partnership with the School District of Sarasota County and the School District of Manatee County, the Florida Center provides mental health counseling services to students in every Sarasota County elementary school.

 Integrated Elementary School Therapists at each elementary school conduct one-on-one counseling to students referred into the program for a variety of issues.